talsalmona/hilan/README.md

 Choose one of the two methods below to download your payslip for the last month.

-### Precompiled for MacOS
+### Binary for MacOS
 1. Download the [latest release](https://github.com/talsalmona/hilan/releases/latest)
-2. Create a conf.yaml file in the same folder as the downloaded executable
+2. Rename conf-example.yaml to conf.yaml and fill in your credential and other settings.
 3. Run ``` ./hilan ```

 * You may need to go to the "Security & Privacy" settings on your mac and allow the app to run.
 This is usually a one time step.